GSA-TTS/federal-website-standards/standards/page-level-feedback.md

 - What challenges do agencies face in implementing feedback mechanisms, and how can these challenges be addressed?
 - How might expanding feedback to all pages affect user engagement and agency processes?
 - What role does the feedback play, and how do agencies currently use it to improve content?
-- How can agencies mitigate spam in feedback responses?
 - Is the page-level feedback component sufficient for agencies to gather all the necessary information about a website?
 Does it address the questions a web manager might have if they receive a 'no'?
 - What questions, if any, would further aid agencies in researching this standard?

 ## Read more